laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 ## Challenging the like-to-like hypothesis

-{{< figure src="https://laurentperrinet.github.io/publication/chavane-22/Chavane2022fig2A.jpg" title="Revisiting Horizontal Connectivity Rules in V1: From like-to-like towards like-to-All [[Chavane, LP and Rankin, 2022]](https://laurentperrinet.github.io/publication/chavane-22/)" height="420" >}}
+{{< video src="https://laurentperrinet.github.io/publication/chavane-22/area17_lo_diff_circ_plot.mpg" title="Revisiting Horizontal Connectivity Rules in V1: From like-to-like towards like-to-All [[Chavane, LP and Rankin, 2022]](https://laurentperrinet.github.io/publication/chavane-22/)"  controls="yes" height="420" >}}

 {{< speaker_note >}}

+This video shows voltage-sensitive dye imaging (VSDI) data from cat primary visual cortex (area 17) in response to a local oriented grating stimulus.
+The visualization reveals two key aspects:

+1. The broader activation pattern shown by overall fluorescence changes (gray)
+2. The more restricted orientation-selective response pattern (colored regions)

-Panel A illustrates functional voltage-sensitive dye imaging (VSDI) data from cat area 17, revealing orientation-selective responses evoked by local oriented gratings.
-The left image shows a polar orientation map averaged over the final 145ms of the response, where color hue indicates preferred orientation and brightness represents orientation tuning strength.
-Two contours are overlaid: a thin grey line marking significant activation boundaries and a thick white line delineating regions with significant orientation selectivity.
+Two contours are overlaid: a red line marking the boundary of significant activation, and a white line delineating regions with statistically significant orientation selectivity.
+The orientation selectivity is encoded by color hue.

-The right plot quantifies the spatiotemporal dynamics, showing how both the total activated area (grey) and orientation-selective region (black) evolve over time.
-A red line indicates the expected limit of the feedforward input based on Albus (2004), representing the population of neurons that would be directly or partially activated by feedforward connections.
-The dotted red line marks the retinotopic area corresponding to the stimulus.
-The inset compares the spatial extent of both total activation (grey) and orientation-selective activation (black) against the feedforward boundary (red).

-This data demonstrates how orientation selectivity propagates through horizontal connections beyond the classical feedforward input zone.
+The bottom plots quantify the spatiotemporal dynamics by showing:
+- Left: The total activated cortical area over time
+- Right: The extent of orientation-selective regions over time

+Together, these measurements demonstrate how orientation-selective signals propagate laterally beyond the classical feedforward input zone through horizontal connections, while maintaining some degree of feature selectivity.

 {{< /speaker_note >}}